 Campers will ordinarily be accompanied by two staff members.
-One will be the designated trip leader.
-Exceptions include trips to the Huckleberry and Rafting Trips, and for age, physical or mental needs that are not ordinary for the camp population.
-These exceptions will be considered by the director signing the trip form.
+One will be the designated trip leader, and the other will be responsible for safety and group management.
+Exceptions will be considered by the director signing the trip form.

-On normal out of camp trips a minimum staff ratio in a van will be two staff members to 10 campers.
+On normal out of camp trips a minimum staff ratio in a van will be two staff members to 13 campers.
 The staff should also be prepared with activities to engage the children during the trip.
 Activities should be appropriate to the age, mental ability, and physical condition of the campers.
 One person on all trips should have at minimum a first-aid certification.